SIMBAChain/libsimba4j-platform/docs/index.md

 Libsimba4J will map the stored wallets against the value in the header to select the chosen wallet.

+## Available HTTP Headers

+As described above, the `txn-sender` header can be used to change the server behaviour to not attempt server side signing using a custodial wallet.
+The following headers are available for use with transactions.
+These are all defined in the  `ContractService.Headers` enum.

+* `HTTP_HEADER_SENDER("txn-sender")` - specify an address to perform client side signing.
+* `HTTP_HEADER_NONCE("txn-nonce")` - specify the nonce to use in the transaction.
+* `HTTP_HEADER_DELEGATE("txn-delegate")` - specify a custodial wallet to use via it's alias.
+This header can also be used with creating or setting a wallet.
+When this is done, the alias is applied to the wallet.
+This allows different custodial wallets to be used by a single Blocks user. *NOTE: This API will be simplified and made more flexible and the current API will be deprecated.**
+* `HTTP_HEADER_VALUE("txn-value")` - apply a value to a transaction, for example when calling a payable contract method.
+* `HTTP_HEADER_RUNLOCAL("txn-force-run-local")` - force the server to run the transaction locally first.
+By default this is happens anyway, so this header will be deprecated.
+* `HTTP_HEADER_SENDER_TOKEN("txn-sender-token")` - Used for external service transaction signing.
+Currently this is not used.

 ## Generated Classes

 Using the `ContractService` you can also ask it to generate source code for you to simplify contract